ga83wuw/follicle_oocyte_prediction/README.md

 Next step is training a deep learning model in order to segment the different parts of the ovocytes (outter part and inner part).
 For that we chose to use the classical Unet neural network :
 ![Schema](figures/unet.png)
-to which we add a spatial attention mechanism for better results:
+to which we add a spatial attention mechanism for better results like in the paper [arXiv:1804.03999]:
 ![Schema](figures/attention_unet.png)

 The training is made in two phases in the 'Attention_Unet_Inner_Part_Segmentation.py' and 'Attention_Unet_Outter_Part_Segmentation.py' files: first phase, we pretrain the Unet on 300 images from a dataset of a similar task dataset and second phase, we finetune the Unet on 65 images from our labelled oocyte dataset.